Shahnazi2002/7seg-avr/README.md

 # List of examples:
-01 - Display numbers on a 7-segment common cathode
+01 - Display numbers on a 7-segment

 02 - Display pressed key on a keypad